Porto-Novo: Seat of government

-Benin's parliament (Assemblée nationale) is in Porto-Novo, the official capital, but Cotonou is the seat of government and houses most of the governmental ministries.
+Benin's parliament (Assemblée nationale) is in Porto-Novo, the official capital, but most of the others government institutions, including the presidency, are located in Cotonou.

 Economy

 The region around Porto-Novo produces palm oil, cotton and kapok.
 Petroleum was discovered off the coast of the city in 1968 and has become an important export since the 1990s.
 Porto-Novo has a cement factory.
 The city is home to a branch of the Banque Internationale du Bénin, a major bank in Benin, and the Ouando Market.

 Transport

 Porto-Novo is served by an extension of the Bénirail train system.
 Privately owned motorcycle taxis known as zemijan are used throughout the city.
 The city is located about 40 km away from Cotonou Airport, which has flights to major cities in West Africa and Europe.

 Demographics

 Porto-Novo had an enumerated population of 264,320 in 2013.
+As of 2023, estimates suggest a population of around 300,000.
 The residents are mostly Yoruba and Gun people as well as people from other parts of the country, and from neighbouring Nigeria.